DanielBMarkham/Info-Ops/manuscript/chapter19.md

 By making the addition of work physical instead of electronic, you ratchet down the amount of churn that can happen while also reducing the waste associated with blindly entering things into systems where the items have to be worked and reworked, over and over again.

 (Of course it can work without following these rules, and most of the time does -- eventually.
 This is what I've seen as being necessary to move very quickly and effortlessly to adapt to new situations.)
 The absolute best grooming I've ever heard of -- I didn't get to see it -- was an Agile Coach who went to work as a developer for a financial trading firm.
-They worked as solo developers, and they did financial trading alongside a trader.
-There was no wall at all between the work and automating the work.
+They worked as solo developers, and they did financial trading alongside a real trader.
+There was no wall at all between doing the work and automating the work.
 Traders were expected to program and programmers were expected to trade.
 They worked in pairs.
+The shared mental analysis model was continuously groomed by writing code and talking about what was learned.
 I believe this is about as optimal as technology development can get.
 That's nirvana.

+But I've never seen it.
+Everybody I've ever worked with had to set aside time somehow.

 ### **Synchronize the Model**